 2. Cultural Events & Festivals

-Columbia thrives on arts and culture.
+Columbia MO thrives on arts and culture.
 Students can attend performances at the Missouri Theatre or visit the Columbia Art League and Les Bourgeois Vineyards for local art and music events.
 Annual festivals like the True/False Film Fest and Roots N Blues N BBQ Festival bring together students and locals for lively cultural experiences.

 3. Adventure & Green Spaces